 BMEcat is the current standard for the exchange of information about the products.

-BMEcat was created to standardize the exchange of information on products.
-Product information may relate to any data that are generally available in catalogues.
-Therefore, the BMEcat files are also called "catalogues".
-Catalogue data include: technical specification, textual description, pricing ordering and packaging information, and multimedia information, such as photos, drawings, certificates, product cards, security cards, etc. Together with the product data, it is also possible to send full system of classification of products or providing information about used classification system.
+BMEcat was created to standardize the exchange of product information.
+Product information can refer to any data that is generally available in catalogs.
+Therefore, BMEcat files are also called "catalogs".
+Catalog data includes technical specifications, textual descriptions, pricing, ordering and packaging information, and multimedia information such as photos, drawings, certificates, product cards, security cards, etc. Along with the product data, it is also possible to send a complete system of classification of products or provide information about the used classification system.

-In addition to standardize the exchange of information, BMEcat also enables the automation of data exchange.
-To create a BMEcat format the universal markup language (XML) was used, which is designed to represent different data in a structured way.
-BMEcat catalogue, as a XML file is not human-frielndly for reading, but is ideal for computer communication.
-In addition, XML is a platform-independent, enabling easy exchange of data between different systems.
+To standardize the exchange of information, BMEcat also allows the automation of data exchange.
+In the case of BMEcat format, the universal markup language (XML) was used, which is designed to represent different data in a structured way.
+The BMEcat catalog, as an XML file, is not human-friendly for reading, but it is good for computer communication.
+In addition, XML is platform-independent, making it easy to exchange data between different systems.